This section reviews several different factors in selecting and managing your distribution and sales in Mexico.

 U.S. professional licenses (e.g., engineer, architect, lawyer) are not generally recognized in Mexico.
 One must become accredited in Mexico or have a Mexican counterpart co-sign or validate the U.S. work.
 For example, a U.S. architect may draw up plans for a building, but a licensed Mexican architect must sign off on them.
-A list of local professional associations can be found in the Principal Business Association section of this guide.
-Instructions to register your professional degree in Mexico (information is in Spanish) can be found at the Secretariat of Education website.
+A list of local professional associations can be found in the Principal Business Associations section of this guide.
+Instructions to register your professional degree in Mexico (information is in Spanish) can be found at the Secretariat of Education’s (Secretaría de Educación Pública or SEP) website.
 For additional information, please contact the U.S. Commercial Service in Mexico.

-The parcel and messaging sector in Mexico traditionally operated as a basic courier service, with broad service windows and minimal guarantees on delivery timing and verification.
-For a variety of reasons, the sector has rapidly modernized as it has in the United States, extending the range of services and focusing on logistics efficiency.
+The parcel and messaging sector in Mexico traditionally operated as a basic courier service, with broad service windows and minimal guarantees on delivery timing and verification; however, for a variety of reasons, the sector has rapidly modernized as it has in the United States, extending the range of services and focusing on logistics efficiency.

 Approximately 3,000 courier and parcel delivery companies currently operate in Mexico.
 They provide local, regional, and international coverage.
 Competition is strong and varied in terms of supply, prices, and guarantees.
 Still, local courier companies complain that they do not face a level playing field when providing international services.
-They particularly cite terms negotiated under the original NAFTA—granting equal access to Mexican motor carriers entering the United States—which have not transpired.
-There are signs of some consolidation. though revenues are growing at a rate of 20 percent per year.
+They particularly cite terms negotiated under the original North American Free Trade Agreement (NAFTA)—granting equal access to Mexican motor carriers entering the United States—which have not been realized.

 Express Delivery Investments